JR-1991/Catalax/README.md

 ### 🔬 **Mechanistic Modeling**

-- Intuitive model building with species, reactions, and ODEs
+- Intuitive model building with states, reactions, and ODEs
 - Automatic parameter extraction and constraint handling
 - Support for complex biochemical networks and pathways
 - Integration with experimental data and EnzymeML format